howardpchen/ink2md/README.md

-# Cloud Monitor PDF2MD
+# Ink2MD

-Cloud Monitor PDF2MD is a Python project that watches a configured folder in a cloud storage service, identifies new PDF files, and converts them into clean Markdown using a Large Language Model (LLM) vision endpoint.
+Ink2MD is a Python project that watches a configured folder in a cloud storage service, identifies new PDF files, and converts them into clean Markdown using a Large Language Model (LLM) vision endpoint.
 The first target integration focuses on Google Drive, with the goal of supporting additional